 First of all, if you’re looking for YOUR country, which is not the UK, check the international list and find the legal status of homeschooling in your place.

 In the UK, there are slight difference between the four states.
 Go directly to the information of a homeschool association to learn about each state:

-There’s an interesting option to home education in the UK, which is called Flexi Schooling.
-It’s described as an arrangement between parents and a school, where a child learns in the institution as well as under supervision of the parents.
+There’s an interesting option to home education in the UK, which is called Flexi Schooling, and the link leads you to Essex schools.
+If you’d like to learn more, you may start there and click yourself through.
+Flexi Schooling is described as an arrangement between parents and a school, where a child learns in the institution as well as under supervision of the parents.
 It’s a unique model, where the child has legally entered the formal education system.
 However, it’s not educated in a classroom really.
 In some countries, such an option is only possible with children that have special education needs.
 Subscribe to on how to deal with certain areas of special education needs.